cg-tuwien/Math2Model/CONTRIBUTING.md

 Features are developed in another branch or fork.
 After the feature is ready, a pull request to the master branch should be opened.

+## Prerequisites
+- Node 20 or greater.
+Don't install Chocolatey.
+- A code editor, like VSCode or Webstorm.

 ## Project Setup

 ```sh